brentp/vcfanno/caddcode/README.md

 annotation
 ----------

-For each of these, the user can define a reduction function (mean, max, concat, etc) to apply to the resulting values...
+The user can define a reduction function (mean, max, concat, etc) to apply to the resulting values...

 - For single-base changes, we report the single cadd score.